 Workers’ compensation provides no-fault insurance benefits to injured workers for expenses arising from the injury as well as a percentage of their normal wages until they are able to return to work.
 The no-fault aspect of worker’s compensation insurance allows employees to obtain worker’s compensation even if they caused their own work injury.

-Although a work injury is a personal injury, the exclusivity clause in the worker’s compensation acts of New Jersey and Pennsylvania provide that workers’ compensation is the sole remedy for benefits.
+Although a work injury is a personal injury, the exclusivity clause in the worker’s compensation acts of New Jersey provide that workers’ compensation is the sole remedy for benefits.
 After a work-related injury, the employee must notify their employer of the incident.
 Employers must have employment insurance coverage on their employees that will compensate an employee’s approved work injury claim.

 When an injured worker files a workers’ compensation claim, they may be eligible to receive the following benefits: